gold mines in india

 India’s gold production in 2022-23 was 866.44 kg, according to the Indian Bureau of Mines.
 This represents a decrease of 14.4% from the previous year’s production of 1,012.66 kg.

-Hutti Gold Mines in Karnataka is the largest gold mine in India, contributing a major portion of India’s domestic gold production.
+Hutti Gold Mines in Karnataka is the largest gold mine in India, contributing a significant portion of India’s domestic gold production.

 Yes, KGF (Kolar Gold Fields) still has gold.
-While the mines have been closed for decades due to various factors, including low gold prices and high operational costs, it’s estimated that there are still significant amounts of gold remaining in the region.
+While the mines have been closed for decades due to various factors, including low gold prices and high operational costs, significant amounts of gold are estimated to remain in the region.